bitsondisk/k8s-jobs/README.md

 Example job command line to calculate pi using perl:

-`kbatch -n kbatch-test-pi -i perl --time 100 -- perl -Mbignum=bpi -wle "print bpi(2000)"`
+`kbatch -n kbatch-test-pi -i perl --time 100 'perl -Mbignum=bpi -wle "print bpi(2000)"'`

 This example job has the name of `kbatch-test-pi`, uses the image `perl`, has a maximum execution time of 100 seconds, and runs the command `perl -Mbignum=bpi -wle "print bpi(2000)"` inside the container.
+This also demonstrates the alternative quoting of the command and args to not parse the parenthesis in the shell.

 Note that in order to use preemptible nodes with node taints, you should create a kubernetes node pool with the taint of `gke-preemptible` as the key, `true` as the value, and `NoSchedule` as the effect.
 This will prevent jobs that are